gerritdevriese/kzones/README.md

 - Enable or disable this behavior.

+> [!NOTE]
+> If you enable this, you should probably add some filters to exclude certain applications from being snapped, like games or other applications that don't work well with tiling.
+> Spectacle is a good example of this, as it won't be able to take screenshots of the entire screen when it's snapped to a zone.

 #### Display OSD messages

 Disable this if you don't want to see any OSD messages.